Can You Use Glycolic and Lactic Acid Together?

 4. Peels

-Peels offer a more intense experience, providing deeper exfoliation.
-You can find both glycolic and lactic acid peels in various strengths.
-Use them as directed, typically once a week, for a noticeable glow.
+Peels deliver the most dramatic results, providing deeper exfoliation.
+You can find peels in various strengths.
+Use them as directed, typically once a week or few times a month, for a noticeable glow.
+Buffered peels are gentler and more recommended for first time users.

 Step-by-Step Guide: Layering the acids